folio-org/okapi/doc/guide.md

 The special prefix `/_` is used to to distinguish the routing for Okapi internal web services from the extension points provided by modules.

+#### API guidelines
+Okapi's own web services must, and other modules should adhere to these guidelines as far as practically possible.

+ * No trailing slashes
+ * Always expect and return proper Json objects, or lists of such
+ * The primary key should always be called 'id'

+We try to make the Okapi code exemplary, so that it would serve well as an example for other module developers to emulate.
+Not saying that we always succeed...

 #### Core Okapi Web Service Authentication and Authorization

 Access to the core services (all resources under the `/_/` path) is